Hamilton waiting on Wolff ahead of 2021 contract talks

 He recognised at the Brazilian Grand Prix, however, that he was “kind of joined at the hip” with Mercedes after seven years together.

-There could also be a change at the helm of Formula One post-202,0 and Austrian Wolff has been talked about as someone who could play such a role.
+There could also be change at the helm of Formula One post-2020 and Austrian Wolff has been talked of as someone who could play such a role.

-"I know being stuck in any position for too long can not always be a positive, so I always want people to spread their wings and do what’s best for their careers," said Hamilton.
+“I know that being stuck in any position for too long can also not always be a positive so I always want people to spread their wings and do what’s best for their careers,” said Hamilton.

 Wolff is not in Brazil for Sunday’s penultimate race of the season, with Mercedes having already won both titles for an unprecedented sixth year in succession.

-The Briton's last contract negotiations were protracted and fans still speculate about whether he might end his career at Ferrari.
+The Briton’s last contract negotiations were protracted and fans still speculate on whether he might end his career at Ferrari.

-"I’ve obviously considered the next few years.
-I know I want to continue racing.
-I love what I’m doing.
-I see no reason to stop any time soon," Hamilton said.
+“I’ve obviously considered the next couple of years.
+I know that I want to continue racing, I love what I’m doing.
+I see no reason for me to stop any time soon,” Hamilton said.

 “It’s almost like I only just did this contract and I’ve already got to start talking about the potential of the next one.

-"It’s another stressful moment when you have to get into the ring and have a friendly yet intense conversation about terms and all those kind of things.
-But I’m used to it and like to think I’m a relatively good negotiator."
+“It’s another stressful moment where you have to... get into the ring and have a friendly yet intense conversation about terms and all those kind of things.
+But I’m used to it and like to think I’m a relatively good negotiator.”

 Hamilton also revealed he had received text messages from 2007 McLaren team mate Fernando Alonso and former McLaren boss Ron Dennis after Austin.